Update v4.2 - New components, 10+ framework guides, and quality improvements. Visit Changelog

 Toggling dark mode manually

-If you want your dark theme to be driven by a CSS selector instead of the prefers-color-scheme media query, override the dark variant to use your custom selector:
+To enable manual dark mode toggling instead of relying on the operating system preference, override the dark variant to use your custom selector:

 @import 'tailwindcss';